 Personality: In the social media and networking realm, you are encouraged to use your own voice and bring your personality to the forefront.
 The Web is a venue that is relaxed, open and diverse.
 A voice that is over-institutionalized and rehearsed can repel your audience.
 Make sure your site is not a place for self-promotion.

 Terms and Conditions: Remember to read the terms and conditions you agree to when creating a social media and networking account.
-Violations of social media terms and conditions can result in a termination of your account as well as removal from the NSU Social Media and Networking Directory.
+Violations of social media terms and conditions can result in a termination of your account.

 Transparency and Disclosure: When communicating using social media and networking or blogs for social media purpose(s) on behalf of NSU, or in your role as a university staff or faculty member, make sure you clearly identify yourself and your affiliation with the university.
 Being open about your ties to the university will illustrate credibility and transparency.
 When writing for personal blogs or social networking sites, make sure you disclose your affiliation with the university if you discuss university-related topics.
 This will enhance credibility with your readers.